woc-hack/tutorial/README.md

 ## Python Clickhouse API

+CH API is disabled in the current version of oscar:   make a separate module - oscar-ch.py)

 There are classes in oscar.py that allow for querying the clickhouse database:
 1. `Time_commit_info(tb_name='commits_all', db_host='localhost')` - commits